jido/Arcadam/README.md

 entities written with a "&" are supported as well as equivalent Unicode characters to write complex formulas.
 Spaces are required.

-Attributes can be applied by appending ";" and a substitution name to any object.
+Attributes can be applied by appending a tilde "~" and a substitution name to any object.
 The substitution value contains the attributes.
 Formulas can be aligned in a table-like matrix using "mtable" with the backtick "`" as cell separator and the colon ":" as row separator.

 Symbols with a special meaning are: